-New sporting crossover from Jaguar will hits the market after the company’s new BMW 3-Series rival hits showrooms in 2015.
+A new sporting crossover from Jaguar will hit the market after the company’s new BMW 3 Series rival reaches the showrooms in 2015.

-Jaguar has confirmed that it is going head-to-head with the Audi Q3/Q5 and BMW X1/X3 with its sporting crossover, which has been revealed in concept form at the Frankfurt motor show.
-The Jaguar production version of the C-X17 will be based on all-aluminium underpinnings, which will also be used by the much talked-about new small Jaguar saloon, coupe and estate cars, which it follows on to the market.
+Jaguar has confirmed that it is going head-to-head with the Audi Q3/Q5 and BMW X1/X3 with its sporting crossover, which has been revealed in concept form at the Frankfurt Motor Show.
+Jaguar’s production version of the C-X17 will be based on all-aluminium underpinnings, which will also be used by the much talked-about new small Jaguar saloon, coupe and estate cars, which it follows on to the market.

 Jaguar is decribing the C-X17 as a design study to introduce Jaguar’s new highly advanced aluminium monocoque architecture, named iQ[Al].
-Technically, this is a bold step, as the underpinnings will form the basis for the all-new range of vehicles to slot in beneath the XF, and take on BMW, Mercedes-Benz and Audi at their own game.
+Technically, this is a bold step as the underpinnings will form the basis for the all-new range of vehicles to slot in beneath the XF and take on Audi, BMW and Mercedes-Benz at their own game.
 The lightweight modular aluminium architecture that underpins the C-X17 will translate into high levels of performance and efficiency.

-But the most arresting element of this concept is its styling, which has been penned in the UK and overseen by design director, Ian Callum.
+However, the most arresting element of this concept is its styling, which has been penned in the UK and overseen by Design Director, Ian Callum.
 He admitted that for a long time he felt uncomfortable about doing it.

 ‘At Jaguar we are used to designing low cars and this is the exact opposite,’ Callum said.
 ‘I didn’t feel comfortable with the idea, although there were a lot of people within the company who did.
 But it is what a whole generation wants, especially in places like China.
 During the development of the F-Type the information came back that their idea of a performance car is one of these.’